nathros/lto-manager/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-* Java 17 LTS recommended
+* Java 17 LTS recommended (should build with 21)
-* Gradle 7.x
+* Gradle 7.x (8.x builds successfully with warnings)
 * LTFS

 ### Linux Dependencies